adrianlarion/wizardly-tips-vim/main.md

 ###### Repeat Insert
 * Everyone knows that you can insert a character repeatedly using a command such as `20i-<Esc>` - which will insert 20 '-'.
 Or you could do something like `10aHello World Of Vim.<Esc>`.
-This will do 10 appends of teh phrase 'Hello World Of Vim'
+This will do 10 appends of the phrase 'Hello World Of Vim'